Preferential bidding system

 Preferential bidding system (PBS) is a computer program for crew scheduling, a method of solving airlines workforce schedules consisting of specific flights and certain qualified crew members while allowing those crew members to request periodic work schedules using weighted preferences.
-The solution must be as efficient as possible while respecting crew member preferences, honoring seniority, conforming regulations, and operation coverage requirements.
+The solution must be as efficient as possible while respecting crew member preferences, honoring seniority, conforming to regulations, and operation coverage requirements.

 Pairings

 Work schedules in the airlines industry must cover not just a shift or a day, as workers in other industries might.
 Airlines work schedules consist of assignments called "crew pairings" or simply "pairings", which is a sequence of flights or legs that starts and then ends at the same domicile.
 Pairings are usually created by another computer program called pairing optimizer.

 Bidding and line

 The process of requesting a certain schedule is called "bidding".
 Generally this is done on a monthly basis.
 The monthly schedule called "line" which a crew member gets will consist of a series of "pairings".
 Each month the airlines crew planning sets the new pairings due to new locations being added or removed, new times, or changes in aircraft.
 These new pairings are then made available for assignment or bidding.
-In the United States, crew members are often working under a union's collective bargaining agreement, and sometimes including non-union workplaces, seniority is used to give senior crew member the right to override junior crew member requests.
+In the United States, crew members are often working under a union's collective bargaining agreement, and sometimes including non-union workplaces, seniority is used to give senior crew members the right to override junior crew members' requests.
 A line itself must also satisfy legal and contractual constraints.
 Ideally it should also satisfy the crew members choices and preferences.